-In this case study, we explore how adopting a digital-first mindset led DBS Bank to create an ongoing, industry-first creative campaign, Sparks, and how customer-centric, values-driven content can help them gain better insights into customers’ journeys, optimise marketing efforts, and allow for stronger connections with audiences.
+In this case study we explore how adopting a digital-first mindset led DBS Bank to create an industry-first creative campaign, Sparks.
+And how this content helped them gain insight into customers’ journeys, optimise marketing efforts, and allow for stronger connections with audiences.

 The Sparks series first started in 2016 with 10 episodes in its first season.
 Inspired by true stories, Sparks depicts DBS Banks employees who are empowered by the bank to make decisions that benefit their customers.
 The second season was launched in 2019 and this time the focus was on sustainability, exploring social issues such as plastic pollution, food waste and social inequality.

-Infectious Media was tasked with going above and beyond what was achieved in Season 1.
+Infectious Media was tasked with going above and beyond what was achieved in Season 1 to get DBS Bank's message out.
 We also wanted to dive into the specific issues within each episode and match the right message with the right audiences.

 At the research stage, we identified key themes of each Sparks episode:Cause - Who/what caused the social issue